solo-system/solo-system.github.io/documentation/power/index.md

 #### Car batteries (lead-acid)

 In 2016 we have used 12kg vehicle batteries.
-These have run the solo for 40 days on average.
+These have run the Solo for 40 days on average.
 They require DC-DC converters, clamps to attach to the battery terminals, and they live outside the Solo's waterproof enclosure, so require independent waterproofing (a bin